AddressCoronado Island, Coronado, CA 92118, USA

 Skip the bridge and take the Coronado Ferry from the San Diego waterfront to Ferry Landing.
 It departs from the Broadway Pier at 900 N. Harbor Drive or the San Diego Convention Center at 5th Avenue.
 You can also call a water taxi to make the trip at 619-235-8294.

-The walk from the Ferry Landing to the Hotel Del Coronado is about 1.5 miles, or you could pedal it: rent a bike or a four-seater surrey from Bikes & Beyond at the Ferry Marketplace.
+The walk from the Ferry Landing to the Hotel Del Coronado is about 1.5 miles, or you could pedal it: rent a bike or a four-seater surrey from the Ferry Marketplace.
 You can also take the San Diego Transit bus #901 to downtown Coronado.

-San Diego Trolley Tours stops at the Coronado Ferry Landing, in downtown Coronado, and at other city sights.
+San Diego Trolley Tours stop at the Coronado Ferry Landing, in downtown Coronado, and at other city sights.
 It's a good way to get around town without driving and parking hassles.